Monty & Marsha Brown

-In 1994, M&M moved to Provence, France, living at a chateau near Lambesc for a year, and spent the following year travelling through France and Great Britain playing music.
+In 1994, we moved to Provence, France, living at a chateau near Lambesc for a year, and spent the following year travelling through France and Great Britain playing music.
 We return to Europe almost every year to play at cafes, clubs, pubs and festivals, and to film our adventures.
-Monty & Marsha are based in Louisiana where we still perform music regularly in schools, libraries and clubs, and at festivals, fairs, green markets and farmer's markets.Travelogue: What's That?
+We are based in Louisiana where we still perform music regularly in schools, libraries and clubs, and at festivals, fairs, green markets and farmer's markets.Travelogue: What's That?
 What's Next?

-At the turn of the century, (i.e. the year 2000), with the encouragement of career traveloggers Sandy Mortimer and Dale Johnson, Monty and Marsha filmed the sights and sounds of their annual musical tour de France, from the chilly Normandy beaches to the sun-baked Mediterranean shore.
-The film, La Belle France, was first booked on the Travel Film circuit in 2003, and their new career was off and running!
-They have since produced several films, including It's Great!
-Britain a circular tour of the 'big' island; La Manche/The English Channel, an east-west trip Etched in Stone: Scotland to Provence, going from north to south; Wales: Land of Song, and, England's West Country: Bath and Beyond, shot in Dorset, Somerset, Devon and Cornwall counties.
-The very latest, now available, is Forever France.
+At the turn of the century, (i.e. the year 2000), with the encouragement of career traveloggers Sandy Mortimer and Dale Johnson, We filmed the sights and sounds of our annual musical tour de France, from the chilly Normandy beaches to the sun-baked Mediterranean shore.
+The film, La Belle France, was first booked on the Travel Film circuit in 2003, and our new career was off and running!
+See list of Travel Films with links to their pages in the yellow column on the left.

 Contact Sandy Mortimer (look left) for booking information.